phonegap/phonegap-plugin-push/docs/INSTALLATION.md

 For more detailed instructions on how to install the Android Support Library visit [Google's documentation](https://developer.android.com/tools/support-library/setup.html).

-### Co-existing with FaceBook Plugin
+### Co-existing with Facebook Plugin

-There are a number of Cordova FaceBook Plugins available but the one that we recommend is [Jeduan's fork](https://github.com/jeduan/cordova-plugin-facebook4) of the original Wizcorp plugin.
-It is setup to use Gradle/Maven and the latest FaceBook SDK properly.
+There are a number of Cordova Facebook Plugins available but the one that we recommend is [Jeduan's fork](https://github.com/jeduan/cordova-plugin-facebook4) of the original Wizcorp plugin.
+It is setup to use Gradle/Maven and the latest Facebook SDK properly.

 To add to your app: